maplight/votersedge-static-pages/en/ca/about-voters-edge.ca.md

 We are deeply grateful to the following foundations and individuals whose contributions make Voter’s Edge California possible:

-- Alameda County: Registrar of Voters
-- Bonnie and Earl Hamlin
 - The James Irvine Foundation
+- The Silicon Valley Community Foundation
 - The Kaphan Foundation
+- Santa Clara County: Registrar of Voters
+- San Mateo County: Office of Assessor-Clerk-Recorder
+- Marin County: Registrar of Voters
+- The Honorable Becky Morgan
+- Orlin and Onnolee Trapp
+- John Matthews
+- Bonnie and Earl Hamlin
+- Katherine Armstrong
+- Mark Leonard
+- League of Women Voters of San Jose/Santa Clara
-- Ellen Kitamura
+- Suzanne Stassevitch
-- League of Women Voters of Eden Area
+- League of Women Voters of Alameda
 - League of Women Voters of Los Altos/Mountain View Area
-- League of Women Voters of Los Angeles
 - League of Women Voters of Marin County
+- League of Women Voters of North County San Diego
 - League of Women Voters of Oakland
 - League of Women Voters of Palo Alto
 - League of Women Voters of Sacramento County
-- League of Women Voters of San Jose/Santa Clara
+- League of Women Voters of San Diego
 - League of Women Voters of Santa Barbara
+- League of Women Voters of Santa Monica
+- League of Women Voters of Sonoma County
+- League of Women Voters of South San Mateo County
 - League of Women Voters of Southwest Santa Clara Valley
-- The Honorable Becky Morgan
-- San Mateo County: Office of Assessor-Clerk-Recorder
-- Santa Clara County: Registrar of Voters
-- Silicon Valley Community Foundation
-- Orlin and Onnolee Trapp
-- Kathleen Weisenberg
-- Anonymous

 [Join these and other donors by supporting Voter’s Edge California today!](https://secure.qgiv.com/for/votedg/)